- Chart

 Investment Approach and Strategy

-Composition The ETF holds equities of companies within selected sectors, primarily large-cap US stocks.
-The sector allocation changes dynamically based on the seasonal rotation strategy.
+Composition The ETF primarily holds stocks of U.S. companies across various sectors, with the composition changing dynamically based on CFRA's seasonal rotation signals.

 Market Position